If you asked someone in the street to name five headphone manufacturers, Sennheiser would doubtless be in the top three.

 - Excellent dynamics

 The Sennheiser Momentum Free in-ears take all that's great about the M2 in-ears and place it in a wireless package.
-They're an unfussy design with six hours of battery life and come with an in-line remote and mic.
+An unfussy design with six hours of battery life, they come with an in-line remote and mic.
 When they’re not pumping music into your ears, you can connect the earpieces to each other via integrated magnets.

-They have the same powerful and dynamic sound you hear in the wired version.
+The Momentum Free in-ears have the same powerful and dynamic sound you get from the wired version – no small feat.
 You also get an impressive sense of clarity and detail for the money with the Momentum Frees carving out bass, mids and highs with expert precision.

 Sennheiser Momentum In-Ear Wireless